AdaCore/training_material/courses/ada_essentials/050_array_types/02-constrained_array_types.rst

     A. Legal - components are :ada:`Boolean`
     B. Legal - object types match
     C. Legal - components are :ada:`Boolean`
-    D. Although the sizes are the same and the components are the same, the type is different
+    D. Sizes and components are the same, but the type is different